influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ### JWT Signature

-A [JWT](https://tools.ietf.org/html/rfc7519) signature is required for all OAuth 2.0 autentication providers.
+A [JWT](https://tools.ietf.org/html/rfc7519) signature is required for all OAuth 2.0 authentication providers.

 To create a JWT signature, assign `TOKEN_SECRET` to a random string.